therden/sequential-links-rustler/README.md

 *Prepares and presents them tasty links just the way you like*

-Some websites have pages which contain links to assets (other web pages, or image, video, sound, or text files) that are named and/or stored in directories that are named using numeric sequences.
+Website pages sometimes contain links -- other web pages, or image, video, sound, or text files -- for which the files and/or directories are named using numeric sequences.

-When navigating to those resources through those websites' pages feels like a slog, you might find yourself wishing you could generate your own HTML page with links to a selected subset of those resources.
+When the design or organization of those pages makes accessing those resources a chore, you might want to generate your own HTML page with links to a selected subset of those resources.

 That's where `Sequential Links Rustler` comes in.